Duan-JM/awesome-papers-fewshot/REMAIN_SORTED_PAPER.md

 - [ ] [ICML 2021] Few-Shot Conformal Prediction with Auxiliary Tasks
 - [ ] [ICML 2021] Learning a Universal Template for Few-shot Dataset Generalization
 - [ ] [ICML 2021] Few-Shot Conformal Prediction with Auxiliary Tasks
-- [ ] [ICML 2021] Learning a Universal Template for Few-shot Dataset Generalization
 - [ ] [ICML 2021] Calibrate Before Use: Improving Few-shot Performance of Language Models
 - [ ] [ICML 2021] Few-shot Language Coordination by Modeling Theory of Mind
 - [ ] [ICML 2021] A large-scale benchmark for few-shot program induction and synthesis